deppen8/player8/index.md

 ---

 # Overview
+I believe that we can leverage data from fan ratings of their favorite football team.
+For instance, fan ratings could be used to:
+- understand how fans view individual players.
+- study how fan perceptions change over time.
+- compare fan perceptions of performance vs. other evaluation criteria and advanced metrics.

+Through the [blog](/blog/index.html), this project will attempt to explore these ideas and more from both the individual player and team perspectives.

-[Arseblog](https://arseblog.com) [1] is an award-winning soccer blog that focuses on [Arsenal Football Club](https://www.arsenal.com/) and has a massive reach.
-After every Arsenal match, the blog's author posts ratings using the common 0-10 scale [2] for all the Arsenal players who appeared in the match.
+[Arseblog](https://arseblog.com) <sup>[1]</sup> is an award-winning soccer blog that focuses on [Arsenal Football Club](https://www.arsenal.com/) and has a massive reach.
+After every Arsenal match, the blog's author posts ratings using the common 0-10 scale <sup>[2]</sup> for all the Arsenal players who appeared in the match.
 Beginning in January 2014, Arseblog added the option for readers to submit their own ratings.
 The averages of these fan ratings are published alongside the author's ratings.
-Arseblog has published player ratings like this for over 200 Arsenal matches, so there are more than 3,000 documented player appearances, each with two associated ratings: one from Arseblog, one from the fans. ([Read more about the data.](/data.md))
+Arseblog has published player ratings like this for over 200 Arsenal matches, so there are more than 3,000 documented player appearances, each with two associated ratings: one from Arseblog, one from the fans. ([Read more about the data.](/data.html))

 I believe that we can leverage this dataset in a variety of ways.
 For instance, it could be used to:
 - understand how fans view players from their favorite team.